brownhci/Portalble/README.md

 Examples/Grab/BasicGrab.unity

 # Building for Android:
+[Pre-flight] - Check you have installed the Android Studio and Leap Motion Orion 4.0

 [Step 0] - Make sure your **smartphone** and **windows pc** are under the **same** network

 [Step 1 -  Unity Configuration](https://youtu.be/JmuZOQ3fii4 "Step 1 -  Unity Configuration")